JohnSnowLabs/spark-nlp/docs/_posts/Cabir40/2022-03-31-explain_clinical_doc_radiology_en_3_0.md

 ## Description

-A pipeline for detecting radiology entities with the `ner_radiology` NER model, assigning their assertion status with `assertion_dl_radiology` model, and extracting relations between the diagnosis, test, and findings with `re_test_problem_finding`.
+A pipeline for detecting radiology entities with the `ner_radiology` NER model, assigning their assertion status with `assertion_dl_radiology` model, and extracting relations between the diagnosis, test, and findings with `re_test_problem_finding` relation extraction model.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>